EduardoMDSousa/Vz-Printhead-MGN12H-main/README.md

 Vz-Printhead-Printed-MGN12H Mood

 ESTED !
 We need help from the community to test and report feedback.
-Use at your own risk The Vz-Printhead Printed MGN12H Version
+Use at your own risk The Vz-Printhead Printed MGN12H, Vz-Printhead-Printed_Standoffs-MGN12, Vz-Printhead-Printed_MGN12_MGN9H for orbiter 1.5 Versions

 All moods and final vertions on https://github.com/VzBoT3D/VzBoT-UserMods/tree/master/EduardoMDSousa